syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/DayView.md

 ![](daymodule_images/timeinterval_day.png)

 >**NOTE**
 If you modify the `TimeInterval` value (in minutes), you need to change the time labels format by setting the `TimeFormat` value as "hh:mm".
-By default, TimeFormat value is `"h aa"`.
-You can refer [here](https://help.syncfusion.com/xamarin-ios/sfschedule/dayview#time-label-formatting) for changing TimeFormat value.
+By default, TimeFormat value is `"h a"`.
+You can refer [here](https://help.syncfusion.com/xamarin-android/sfschedule/dayview#time-label-formatting) for changing TimeFormat value.

 ## Change Time Interval Height
-You can customize the interval height of timeslots in `DayView` by setting [TimeIntervalHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfschedule/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~TimeIntervalHeight.html)  property of `SFSchedule`.
+You can customize the interval height of timeslots in `DayView` by setting [TimeIntervalHeight](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfschedule/Syncfusion.SfSchedule.Android~Com.Syncfusion.Schedule.SfSchedule~TimeIntervalHeight.html)  property of `SfSchedule`.

 {% tabs %}
 {% highlight C# %}
-schedule.ScheduleView = SFScheduleView.SFScheduleViewDay;
+schedule.ScheduleView = ScheduleView.DayView;
-schedule.TimeIntervalHeight = 120;
+schedule.TimeIntervalHeight = 180;
 {% endhighlight %}
 {% endtabs %}